codestag/higgs-assistant/README.md

 # Higgs Assistant
-A plugin to assit Higgs theme in adding widgets.
+A plugin to assist Higgs theme in adding widgets.

 ### To use this follow the below steps
  1. Make sure you have [Higgs Theme](https://codestag.com/themes/higgs) installed and then clone or download this repo.